 Early in the 90s Mr. Reiss emerged as the number 1 expert doing QDRO's (See testimonials in this website).
-He no longer offers drafter services except for clients that retain him in significant other ways because most divisions have problems because required valuations were not done while the parties were married and he will not encourage problem divisions.
+He no longer offers drafter services except for clients that retain him in significant other ways because most divisions have problems because required valuations were not done while the parties were married and he will not encourage problematic divisions.

+These days he is kept busy testifying why previous QDROs do not comply with the Final Judgment and these errors are serious enough to warrant litigation and he seldom fails in court.
 Instead he offers QDRO review services because so many divisions are problematic.
-Oftentimes valuations issues were bifurcated left for another day and are at the heart of a 50% marital division.
+Oftentimes, valuation issues were bifurcated and left for another day (see Warning on right) and are at the heart of a 50% marital division.
 What makes matters so much worse are the following:

 All retirement benefit plans and many deferred compensation plans contain a non-assignment clause.
 Its purposes is to protect the benefits earned from attachment by creditors.
 A court awarding a spouse a percentage of these benefits has to deal with this non-assignment clause.
 They often overcome this problem by dividing the benefits with a QDRO or a QDRO-like order.
 The QDRO or QDRO-like mechanism used to divide the perk is based on federal or state laws that allow a family law court to award the benefit through an assignment.
 The state or federal law authorizing exceptions to the non-assignment clause limits them to spouses involved in matrimonial litigation.
-These enabling statute were first created in TEFRA, 29 USC 1056(d)(3).
+These enabling statute were first created in the Retirement Equity Act of 1984, 29 USC 1056(d)(3).

-There are special problems with dividing municipal plans because our case law erroneously interprets the non-assignment clause to interfere with division.
+There are special problems with dividing municipal plans (in Florida) because our case law erroneously interprets the non-assignment clause to interfere with division.
 Few states interpret the non-assignment clause to specifically bar spouses from a direct division of benefits making it even more important that valuations are done long before the property is divided.